jonnor/ESC-CNN-microcontroller/report/report.md

 eGRU[@eGRU] demonstrates an Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.
-With full-precision floating point the model got 72% on Urbansound8k, however this fell to 61% when using the proposed quantization technique and running on device.
+The model was evaluated on Urbansound8k, however it did not use the pre-existing folds and test-set, so results may not be directly comparable to others.
-`TODO: include MAC/s and inference times`
+With full-precision floating point the model got 72% accuracy, however this fell to 61% when using the proposed quantization technique and running on device.
-As of April 2019, eGRU was the only paper found that performs ESC on a microcontroller.
+As of April 2019, eGRU was the only paper found which performs ESC on a microcontroller.

-## Resource efficient speech detection
+## Resource efficient CNNs for speech detection

 Keyword spotting